pavankalisetti009/gitlab/doc/user/markdown.md

 ---

-If the first item's paragraph isn't indented with the proper number of spaces, the paragraph appears outside the list, instead of properly indented under the list item.
+If the first item's paragraph isn't indented with the proper number of spaces, the paragraph appears outside the list.
+Use the correct number of spaces to properly indent under the list item.
 For example:

 ```markdown